|

 have a rigid hull that is usually made from either fibreglass

-to provide stability and buoyancy.
+around the edges to provide stability and buoyancy.

 Since the hull is rigid these boats cannot be folded and